haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 When I remote into the main Mac, there are two ways in, and both break signing in their own way.

 **Screen sharing (Jump Desktop)**: I'm looking at the Mac's actual desktop, driving its actual shells.
 When git commits, it asks the Mac's local Secretive for a signature, and Secretive pops a Touch ID prompt on a laptop that may well have its lid closed, in a room I'm not in.
 My iPad can show me the prompt.
-It can't press a fingerprint through the glass.
+It can't press a fingerprint through the glass, no matter how sincerely I tap it.

 **SSH**: SSH has agent forwarding, which is almost the answer.
 With `ForwardAgent yes`, my client device's SSH agent (Secretive on the cheap MacBook, Blink's Secure Enclave keys on the iPad) becomes reachable on the main Mac through a socket that sshd creates.
 Signature requests travel back over the SSH connection to the device in my hands, which is exactly what I want.